 - Little task management opportunities.

-Simplenote is a better solution for personal usage.
+Simplenote is a better OneNote alternative for personal usage.
 It’s a minimalistic not-so-complex tool, with functions for those who want nice action planning without diving into any specifics.
-Still, it’s better to use a more advanced app for corporate tasks and multiple collaborators.
+Still, it’s better to use a more advanced alternative for corporate tasks and multiple collaborators.
 Simplenote won’t cope with such a massive workload and its functions are quite simple.

 This is an Atlassian-based solution for large enterprises with sophisticated functions and approaches.
 It’s one of the best tools for knowledge management and project cooperation — especially if you’re working remotely.
 Confluence helps with project planning and facilitates providing feedback from multiple parties.
 As a OneNote alternative, the app does its job pretty well.